sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/parental-leave.md

 **Step 3: Log your parental leave**

-Once you’ve communicated and confirmed your leave dates with the People Team and your Manager, please use [Roots](https://www.tryroots.io/pto) (select the Parental Leave category) to record your leave and return-to-work dates
+Once you’ve communicated and confirmed your leave dates with the People Team and your Manager, please use [Deel](https://www.tryroots.io/pto) (select the Parental Leave category) to record your leave and return-to-work dates

-We understand that your Leave dates may change, so you can adjust your Roots dates at a later date if needed.
+We understand that your Leave dates may change, so you can adjust your Deel dates at a later date if needed.

 **Step 4: Create & communicate your out of office plan with your team**